Iona Prep Physics Policies

 5. As part of your class participation you should come prepared for class every day.
 That means you should have the following items every day: [Return to top of Policy page. ] [ Go to the Contents page. ]

 6. Written homework, when collected or checked, may be counted either as a quiz grade or as part of your participation grade.
 If not handed in when collected, a grade of zero will be assigned.
-Late homework will never be accepted.
 See the GRADING page for information on how problems will be graded.

 [Return to top of Policy page. ] [ Go to the Contents page. ]